yiphei/yif-AI/learned_dropout/README.md

 ## Conclusions

 Instead of setting a hyperparameter like dropout rate or top-k experts in MoE, $LearnedDropout$ permits the model to learn the best dropout/experts for each unique input.
-As demonstrated by the results, this produces both competitive performances and more efficient models.
+As demonstrated by the results, $LearnedDropout$ produces very competitive performances with a high dropout percentage.

 The result of $LearnedDropout$ is adaptive sparsity, very similar to MoE.
 Unlike MoE, though, it doesn't require dictating a pre-defined sparsity target.
-With more sparsity, fine-tuning can improve since sparsity can reduce catastrophic forgetting.
-Furthermore, the adaptive sparsity can also enable the training paradigm whereby an over-parametrized dense model is used and is sparsified over time by $LearnedDropout$.
+This adaptive sparsity should enable the training paradigm that starts with a very over-parametrized dense model and becomes sparsified over time by $LearnedDropout$.
+Furthermore, more sparsity also makes fine-tuning easier.

 Alas, the principal limitation is my personal compute budget, so this project cannot avail itself of further analysis and experimentation.